adrupen/madagascar_fire/README.md

 The website provides a very simple and mobile friendly interface, allowing the park ranger to carry out their work in the field.
 Input parameters are provided as sliders with pictograms for easy understanding and inputting that also allows non-english speakers to use the interface.

+Data collected is uploaded to the GEOSS platform, allowing anyone to take part in the information.

 To install run
 ```javascript
 npm install